flamingrickpat/private-machine/README.md

 - **Internal Thought**: The output of the agents is converted to first-person thought and injected into the prompt before the final response to the user.
 - **Assistant and story mode**: Seamlessly switches between assistant and RP mode.
 For either enhanced tool calling or more realistic and in-depth conversation.
 - **Error Correction**: Agents handle and discard hallucinations and plain garbage.
+- **Emotions**: Emotions are modeled as a vector and affect and be affected by conversation and thought.
+- **Personality**: Personality agents based on the HEXACO model.

 ## Installation
 - Make venv with Python 3.11